rx/rx.github.io/_posts/2018-01-02-how-entertainment-could-save-the-world.md

 ## Say What?

 Look, the human experience is tough.
-Life has a way of putting heavy rocks on our backs that we carry around and weigh us down.
+Life has a way of putting heavy rocks on our backs that we carry around and they weigh us down.

 ![travel](../img/travel-as-much-as-you-can.jpg)

 Experiences lift those rocks from our backs.
-It relieves us from the heaviness of life.
-It makes life better and that makes us better.
+They relieves us from the heaviness of life and makes our life better and that makes us better.
 Better able to do great things.

 A great live performance is an experience that can change our perspective.
 It can lift our spirits and our eyes to what’s really important.